sindresorhus/p-queue/readme.md

 ## Usage

-Here we run only one promise at the time.
+Here we run only one promise at a time.
 For example, set `concurrency` to 4 to run four promises at the same time.

 ```js
 import PQueue from 'p-queue';